lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 Our integration will generate a representation of the Modelica library that allows OpenStudio to dynamic load models for the SOEP mode.
-Note that the JModelica distribution includes a C++ compiler.

 .. _fig_overall_software_architecture: